-Security footage from the Andrews' Black Rock home shows three hooded and masked offenders calmly walking up their driveway on Fourth St about 5am.
+Security footage from the Fourth St home shows three hooded and masked offenders calmly walking up the driveway at about 5am.

 One of them was seen wielding an enormous machete in his right hand.
 Four minutes later, two offenders are seen opening Ms Andrews' Mercedes parked on the street before driving away.
 Seconds later, her Hyundai Palisade is backed out from the garage and driven away by the third offender.

-Ms Andrews, speaking from her Black Rock home on Tuesday, said it was "frightening" how calm the offenders appeared to have been.
+Ms Andrews, speaking from her Black Rock home on Tuesday, said it was 'frightening' how calm the offenders appeared to have been.
 She said they stole two vehicles, a luxury handbag and wallet and garage remotes.
 She also accused them of stealing her nine-year-old daughter's piggy bank from the kitchen bench.

-"We were in disbelief for a while ... it was just shock at what we'd seen (on the cameras) as far as preparedness of the people that came in," Ms Andrews told the Herald Sun.
+We were in disbelief for a while ... it was just shock at what we'd seen (on the cameras) as far as preparedness of the people that came in ...

+Ms Andrews told the Herald Sun.
-"The size of the weapons (was) terrifying ... the machete was I'd say 80cm long.
-It was huge.

-"They had the hoodies, the masks.
+The size of the weapons (was) terrifying ... the machete was, I'd say, 80cm long.
+It was huge ...
+They had the hoodies, the masks.
 They're big, burly characters.

-"It's just frightening.
+It's just frightening.
 It's frightening that they're so brazen.
-It's frightening that they're so comfortable with doing it."
+It's frightening that they're so comfortable with doing it.

-The mother-of-two said it would take her young daughter some time to recover from Tuesday morning's incident.
+The mother of two said it would take her young daughter some time to recover from Tuesday morning's incident.

-"She's okay now but it will be when she gets in bed at night, it will all hit home," she added.
+"She's OK now but it will be when she gets in bed at night, it will ... hit home," she said.
 "I suspect it'll take her a little while to get over this."

-Ms Andrews said urgent action was needed to protect victims, including tougher bail conditions.
+Ms Andrews said urgent action was needed:

-She accused Premier Jacinta Allan of having her "head in the sand" on issues like crime.
+... to protect families, including tougher bail conditions.
+She accused Ms Allan of having her "head in the sand" on issues such as crime.

-- "It's sickening," she added.
+"It's sickening," she said.

-- "Just do something.
+"Just do something.
 What you're doing is not working.
 Putting your head in the sand isn't working.

-- "Make some tough decisions."
+Make some tough decisions."